rs1701/apersharp/README.md

 ```
 python2 $HOME/sharp/apersharp/run_apersharp.py --steps="get_data,setup_sharpener,run_sharpener,collect_results,get_master_table,match_sources,analyse_sources" --cube="0,1" --beams="10,11" <taskid> <output_directory>
 ```
-Note that the clean-up step is left out here.
+Note that the `clean-up` step is left out here.

 It is also possible to change the configuration file.
-To this purpose, it is recommended to copy the default configuration into a different location and edit it there.
+To this purpose, it is highly recommended to copy the default configuration into a different location and edit it there.
 Apersharp can be executed with a user-specific configuration file like this:
 ```
 python2 $HOME/sharp/apersharp/run_apersharp.py --config="/path/to/apersharp/config/file" <taskid> <output_directory>
 ```